Jiasheng-Shi/Jiasheng-Shi.github.io/_pages/FAQ.md

 <h3>Recruiting Requirement </h3>

   <ul>
-<li><p><b>What is your standard for recruiting students?</b></p>
+<li><p><b>What is your criteria for recruiting students?</b></p>
 </li>
-<li><p> Generally, I expect the students to be self-motivated, open to new techniques, and enjoyable to research.
+<li><p> Generally, I expect the students to be self-motivated, open to new techniques, enjoyable to research, and working hard.
 I don't have specific requirements on programming and background.
 However, there will be a bonus for those students who are familiar with C++, CUDA, OpenGL, and deep learning.
  </p>
 </li>
 </ul>